SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 Showing/hiding models
 ^^^^^^^^^^^^^^^^^^^^^

-Use the *Enable All/Disable All* buttons and the check boxes beside each model to select the models to show/hide.
+Use the *Enable All / Disable All* buttons and the check boxes beside each model to select the models to show/hide.
 To apply the selection, click *Ok*.
 Otherwise click *Cancel*.

-*NB: it may be necessary to change to a different category and then back again* *before any changes take effect.*
+*NB: It may be necessary to change to a different category and then back again* *before any changes take effect.*

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ